basxto/tinymirrorboy/README.md

 =================
 This is for the 64 Byte Oldschool Intro compo of LoveByte22.

-Target platforms is the Game Boy Color (CGB) and for v1.0.1 also Game Boy Advance (AGB).
+Target platforms are the Game Boy Color (CGB) and for v1.0.1 also Game Boy Advance (AGB).

 WHAT RUNS WHERE